bbfrederick/rapidtide/INSTALL.rst

 The following optional dependencies will be used if present:

 -  numba (for faster performance)
--  pyfftw (also for faster performance)
--  mkl and mkl-service (again, faster performance)
+-  mkl and mkl-service (faster performance on intel CPUs)

 If you want to use the deep learning filter in happy, you’ll need Keras and some sort of backend.
 If you want to be able to train filters,